Metasolibacillus: Biochemical characteristics and molecular signatures

 Members of this genus are aerobic, motile and endospore-forming.
-Metasolibacillus can grow in temperatures ranging from 10°C to 45°C but the optimal growth temperature is in the range of 30-37°C. Studied species are reported to be positive for catalase and Voges–Proskauer tests.
+Metasolibacillus can grow in temperatures ranging from 10 °C to 45 °C but the optimal growth temperature is in the range of 30-37 °C. Studied species are reported to be positive for catalase and Voges–Proskauer tests.

 12 conserved signature indels (CSIs) were identified as exclusively present in this genus in the following proteins: DUF456 domain-containing protein, toxic anion resistance protein, undecaprenyldiphosphomuramoylpentapeptide beta-N-acetylglucosaminyltransferase, c-type cytochrome biogenesis protein CcsB, thiol-disulfide oxidoreductase ResA, hypothetical proteins, arginase, preprotein translocase subunit SecY, ATP-binding cassette domain-containing protein, and purine permease.
 These CSIs were identified through genomic analysis and serve as a reliable molecular means for identifying and distinguishing members of this genus from other genera within the family Caryophanaceae and all other bacteria.

-Taxonomy
+Classification

 Metasolibacillus, as of 2021, contains one species with a validly published name.
 This genus was identified as a monophyletic clade and phylogenetically unrelated to other species in the family Caryophanaceae in studies examining the taxonomic relationships within the family.

 There are three species that are non-validly published, but are considered to be members of this genus due to shared molecular markers and grouping on phylogenetic trees with the type species.